CiteOwl

 An AI literature review generator takes a topic and produces a draft review: it gathers sources, summarises them, sorts them into themes, and writes connected prose with citations.
 The catch that decides whether it is usable is simple.
 Do the cited papers actually exist, and do they say what they are cited for?
 A generator that retrieves and reads real papers first is a genuine assistant.
 One that writes from a model's memory hands you a reference list that looks real and is salted with sources that were never published.

 This page is for the searcher who already wants to use one and is trying to pick a tool that will not blow up at the worst possible moment.
-We will cover what these tools actually do, the two ways generic ones burn you, the four things that separate a usable AI literature review tool from a liability, and an honest workflow for producing a review you can defend.
-CiteOwl is built the way this article describes, and we will say where, but the standards here apply to whatever tool you reach for.
+It covers what these tools actually do, the three ways they burn you, the four things that separate a usable one from a liability, what two of them cost as of 11 August 2026, and the cases where we would point you at a competitor or at nothing.
+If what you want is the method rather than the shopping, the companion page is how to write a literature review with AI, which carries no product recommendations at all.

 What an AI literature review generator actually does